New data from 1,500+ QA pros: The 2025 State of Software Quality Report is live

 Step 2.
 Choose the right test cases to automate

-Some test cases are just not suitable for automation since they are too complex or too dynamic to automate efficiently.
-Focus on stable, repetitive test cases that yield consistent results across multiple runs.
+Instead, what you should do is focus on stable, repetitive test cases that yield consistent results across multiple runs.
 For example, test scenarios like form submissions, login processes, and backend calculations are typically stable and ideal for automation.

-Learn More: Top Test Cases For Login Page To Consider
+📝 Read More: Top Test Cases For Login Page To Consider

 Of course, there are certain scenarios where human intuition, creativity, and judgment are irreplaceable.
 Exploratory testing is a good example.
 Only after doing exploratory testing can you start test automation.